CFI Instrument Practical Test Standards,

 2) May be received when operating from an airport without a control tower

-3) If not airborne prior to the clearance void time, advise ATC as soon as possible
+3) If not airborne prior to the clearance void time, advise ATC as soon as possible-

 a) ATC normally advises pilot of time allotted to notify ATC in this event (cannot exceed 30 minutes)

-b) If ATC in not notified within 30 mintues after aircraft misses clearance void time, then aircraft is considered overdue and search and rescue procedures are begun
+b) If ATC in not notified within 30 mintues after aircraft misses clearance void time, then aircraft is considered overdue and search and rescue procedures are begun - Correct and timely copying of an ATC clearance

 a.
 Be ready to copy, pencil and paper in hand, when requesting clearance